iEmreM/Object-Counting-Algorithm/README.md

 # Object-Counting-Algorithm

 It is an image processing algorithm developed to count objects.
 It doesn't contain neural networks, it's simple and fast.
-Simply, it detects groups of connected colors different from the background.
+Basicly, it detects groups of connected colors different from the background.
 <br />

 ## How does it work?